Programming & Data Processing

 • | (pipe) for markdown tables or log formats

-The formatted result appears immediately.
-Copy it and use it wherever you need it.
+The formatted result shows up right away.
+Copy it and use it wherever you need.

 Input list: